 - Co-occurring mental or medical disorders

 - History of treatment noncompliance

-- Lack of sober support system
+- Lack of a sober support system at home

 - Lack of reliable transportation to treatment

 - Suicidal ideation or attempts